kubevirt/csi-driver/README.md

 ## Deployment
 //TODO WIP
-- use `deploy/infra-cluster-service-account.yaml` to create a service account in kubevirt cluster (use '-n' flag in create command for specifying the kubevirt cluster namepsace)
+- use `deploy/infra-cluster-service-account.yaml` to create a service account in kubevirt cluster (use '-n' flag in create command for specifying the kubevirt cluster namespace)
 - create kubeconfig for service account
     - Use `deploy/example/infracluster-kubeconfig.yaml` as a reference.
 Inside the file there are instructions for fields that need to be edited.
     - Test your kubeconfig.
-Try listing resources of type VMI in the kubevirt cluster namepsace.
+Try listing resources of type VMI in the kubevirt cluster namespace.
 - create namespace for the driver in tenant cluster
     - Use `deploy/000-namespace.yaml`
 - use `deploy/secret.yaml` for creating the necessary secret in the tenant cluster